andrewcooke/pytyp/pytyp.rst

 annotations to connect different type specifications together.
 For example, it could answer questions like "if I call function X with types Y and Z, what will the type of the result be?"
-The additional information Y and Z may help constrain the type or the result (resolving sum types, for example).
+The additional information Y and Z may help constrain the type of the result (resolving sum types, for example).

 Negative Cache
 ..............

-``ABCMeta`` contains both a register and a negative cache for classes (the cache tracks classes that are known not to be subclasses).  ``TSMeta`` is a minimal extension of that code, which adds a register for instances, but does not include a corresponding cache.
+``ABCMeta`` contains both a class register and a negative cache (the cache tracks classes that are known not to be subclasses).  ``TSMeta`` is a minimal extension of that code, which adds a register for instances, but does not include a corresponding negative cache.
 It is possible that a more careful implementation would be more efficienct.

 Inheritance, Types as Sets